lmsiu/Finsta/README.md

 **Finsta** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **4** hours spent in total
+Time spent: **6** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication.
+- [X] User can sign up to create a new account using Parse authentication.
 - [X] User can log in and log out of his or her account.
 - [X] The current signed in user is persisted across app restarts.
 - [X] User can take a photo, add a caption, and post it to "Instagram".